Mjz86/c_colon/mcc.md

  its a 128 bit uuid , it doesn't support any operations outside of the ABI operators,  other than the usual load and store or casts.

- for example,  the hash given by xxhash128.
+ for example,  the hash given by xxhash128 or a better architecture dependent implementation.

   this is good enough,  because the linker already has to append the cxx-style name mangle to the hash .